 Cascade County Regional Detention Center is located in Cascade County, Montana and is the main jail for the county.
 Are you looking for someone in jail at Cascade County Regional Detention Center?
 This page gives you all about anything one might want to know about Cascade County Regional Detention Center: Learn how to locate an inmate.
-Find inmate mughsots.
+Find inmate mugshots.
 The jail’s address and phone number.
 Posting bail.
 Cascade County Regional Detention Center intake procedures.
 Court records.
 And more…

 The chance of going to jail is a scary situation, not only for whoever goes to jail, but also that person’s family, friends, and loved ones.
-The goal of this guide is to give you information that you’ll need to make going to jail less stressfull.
+The goal of this guide is to give you information that you’ll need to make going to jail less stressful.
 If you have specific questions, feel free to ask it, and also any feedback or comments that could be beneficial to other people in the same situation will be welcome.

 Cascade County Regional Detention Center